Local ordinances, bylaws and regulations

 - Massachusetts Consumer Protection Regulations (includes links to 940 CMR 21.00 and 22.00)

 As a part of Massachusetts Consumer Protection Regulations, tobacco retailers are required to ask for identification of individuals who appear to be under the age of 27.
 To assist with this requirement, local boards of health conduct regular tobacco retailer education trainings to teach store managers and employees about local and state tobacco sales laws and how to check identification.
 If you are a store owner, contact your local board of health to inquire about in-person trainings.
+An online training, available in English and Spanish can also be accessed through the Massachusetts Health Officers Association.

 Additional laws and regulations